-As we continue to deliver on our mission to help and inspire people through running, we are so excited to continue our partnership with The Trust for Public Land in, and pursue a common goal of making New York City better today, in order to promise a better tomorrow.
+As we continue to deliver on our mission to help and inspire people through running, we are so excited to continue our partnership with The Trust for Public Land, and pursue a common goal of making New York City better today, in order to promise a better tomorrow.
 Through this partnership, we are transforming New York City public school schoolyards into state-of-the-art, green, community playgrounds.

-The Trust for Public Land—which receives public funding from the Departments of Education and Environmental Protection, the School Construction Authority, the City Council, and the Manhattan Borough President, the Queens Borough President, and the Bronx Borough President—has developed 189 playgrounds in New York City.
+The Trust for Public Land—which receives public funding from the Departments of Education and Environmental Protection, the School Construction Authority, the City Council, and the Manhattan Borough President, the Queens Borough President, and the Bronx Borough President—has developed more than 200 playgrounds in New York City.
 In addition to serving students during the school day, all playgrounds in NYC are open to the public on weekends and after school, providing more opportunities for both children and adults to get out and be physically active.

 How NYRR Stepped In